Maharaja Agrasen Institute of Management and Technology

-Maharaja Agrasen Institute of Management and Technology (MAIMT) was founded in 1997, under Kurukshetra University with the approval of AICTE.
-It is located in Jagadhri, near Chandigarh.
-It is being run by Maharaja Agrasen Sabha which runs another college named Maharaja Agrasen College.
+Maharaja Agrasen Institute of Management and Technology (MAIMT) was founded in 1997, it is affiliated to NAAC A++ Grade Kurukshetra University and approved by AICTE.
+It is located in Jagadhri, district Yamunanagar, Haryana near Chandigarh.
+It is being run by non profitable trust Maharaja Agrasen Sabha which runs another college named Maharaja Agrasen College.
+MAIMT is the oldest management institute in Yamunanagar, Haryana and has BCA and MCA courses with specialisations in Artificial Intelligence, Cloud Technology and Network Security and BBA and MBA with specialisation in HR, Finance, Marketing and Digital Marketing.